sushant12/sushant12/README.md

 ### Hi there 👋

-I am a self taught software engineer with passion for building distributed system.
+I am a self taught programmer.

 <!--